Fourmusic/pdsnd_github/README.md

 With this program it is possible to analyse the bikeshare data (see above mentioned links) and get some KPIs of the usage and differences between the cities.

 ### Files used
+Main Program
-- Main file            bikeshare_2.py
+- Main file: bikeshare_2.py

+Sub Modules:
-- Filter Module        module_filter.py
+- Sub Filter Module: module_filter.py
-- Data Connection      module_load_data.py
+- Data Connection Module : module_load_data.py
-  Module

 ### Credits
 https://udacity.com/